Language Curriculums for Speech Therapy

 - Other Word Attack and Word Learning Strategies as Appropriate

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Language Foundations for Literacy Curriculum:

-- Struggles to produce their own writings
+- Struggle to produce their own writings

 This Curriculum is broken down into three levels: